 Have tested the market via a market warming questionnaire and there seems to be interest.
 4. Undertake a separate procurement exercise for a Merton only service (disaggregating contract from Wandsworth and Richmond) Can work to LBM timelines and independence in approach.
 Specification bespoke to LBM needs.
 Reduced capacity requirement may open the market to additional providers Uncertain of provider market to deliver standalone Merton service.
 High risk for failed procurement Goes against the market appetite for larger contracts and move towards potential future SWL commissioning.
-Returns to previous model pre 2017 which was not effective & gave little control over level 3 services.
+Returns to previous model pre 2017 which was not effective &amp; gave little control over level 3 services.
 No level 3 service in Merton so could only commission level 1-2 services independently.
 Investment/arrangement with provider of level 3 service for Merton required.
 High political and reputational risk for LA if procurement fails.
-More LA resource and capacity required to procure separately, losing economies of scale with W&R Loss of economies of scale may require more investment to deliver similar service.
+More LA resource and capacity required to procure separately, losing economies of scale with W&amp;R Loss of economies of scale may require more investment to deliver similar service.
 Potential loss of some or all of workforce.
-Contract disaggregation required with W&R which could cause staffing gaps as staff are allocated to boroughs during disaggregation.
+Contract disaggregation required to boroughs during disaggregation.